 His work has appeared at the Edinburgh Fringe Festival, and Alex has been the recipient of a Noda Award for lighting design.

 Chloe became the group’s resident choreographer in 2015, although she began her work with Irchester Players earlier that year as an assistant choreographer.
-She has choreographed numbers for the Final Curtain, PantOZmime and was the lead choreographer for Tales from the Enchanted Forest and the sole choreographer for Alice in Pantoland in 2016.
-Her work has received critical acclaim with Noda noting her numbers as ‘excellent’ and ‘outstanding’.
+She has choreographed numbers for the Final Curtain, PantOZmime and was the led choreographer for Tales from the Enchanted Forest and the sole choreographer for Alice in Pantoland in 2016 and Reel Magic.
+Her work has received critical acclaim with Noda noting her numbers as ‘excellent’, ‘outstanding’ and ‘awesome’.

 She currently studies BTEC Level 3 Dance at Northampton College and has undertaken a number ISTD dance qualifications.
 She has been a member of Irchester Players for six years.